 A petty cash voucher can also be used alongside petty cash request forms to replenish the petty cash fund if it’s depleted.
 The amount on the cash request forms should be equal to the amount of cash withdrawn from the fund.

-Contents of Petty Cash Receipt
+Benefits of Using a Petty Cash Receipt

 For a petty cash voucher to help track the small amounts of money being spent, an employer should confirm if all the elements mentioned below have been included in a petty cash receipt.